 A red, white, and blue front porch needs a coordinating welcome mat, wouldn’t you say?
-Instead of buying a brand new mat, I revamped our old door mat with a few coats of spray paint.
+Instead of buying a brand new mat, I gave our old mat a patriotic welcome mat makeover with a few coats of spray paint.
 This technique can be used to refresh any outdoor mat or rug that still has a bit of wear left.

 I bought a Threshold welcome mat from Target not long after we moved into The Mad House.
 It stayed outside our front door for several years before getting too dirty and faded to be usable.
 Instead of buying a new one, I decided to give the old welcome mat a makeover.